mjansson/lua_lib/README.md

-# LuaJIT Library  -  MIT License
+# LuaJIT Library  -  Public Domain

 This library provides a cross-platform lua library in C11 for games and applications based on out foundation library.
 The latest source code is always available at